 The Santa Monica Civic Auditorium Eagles concert in Santa Monica, CA was the evening of June 21, 1973.
 This concert was part of the Desperado tour, and David Blue opened the show for them.
+David Blue wrote ‘Outlaw Man’, which the Eagles performed.
 Glyn Johns had produced the Desperado album, and it would be their last album with Johns as the producer.

-The two black and white stage shots below show everyone but Randy wearing different shirts in each.
-Randy, however, looks exactly the same in each pic with his chambray shirt.
-The difference in shirts among the other three is kind of explained in the article below from the Arcadia Tribune.
-It states “after running and changing into T-shirts, the band came back with ‘Take It Easy,’ ‘Early Bird,’ and ‘Witchy Woman’ a much extended ‘Peaceful Easy Feeling,’ and encored with ‘Chug All Night’.”
+The two black and white stage shots below show everyone wearing different shirts in each.
+The difference in shirts is kind of explained in the articles below from the Los Angeles Herald Examiner and the Arcadia Tribune.
+The Tribune states “after running and changing into T-shirts, the band came back with ‘Take It Easy,’ ‘Early Bird,’ and ‘Witchy Woman’ a much extended ‘Peaceful Easy Feeling,’ and encored with ‘Chug All Night’.”

 A few days later the Eagles had their performance at Wollman Rink in New York City, which aired on the “Good Vibrations from Central Park” TV show.